khuedoan/nanopaas/README.md

 ## Server requirements

-- Public IP
+- A server with public IP (most cloud providers offer a free tier with a small server)
-- A domain pointed to that IP
+- A domain pointed to that IP (see below if you just need a free one for development)
 - SSH access
 - Software: `git`, `docker`
 - Firewall ports: